nasa/fprime/docs/Tutorials/CrossCompilation/Tutorial.md

 #This should return the path /opt/toolchains

 # For in-person workshops and ARM 64-bit hardware
-# In Deployment Folder
+# In: Deployment Folder
 fprime-util generate aarch64-linux
 fprime-util build aarch64-linux

 # For ARM 32-bit hardware
-# In Deployment Folder
+# In: Deployment Folder
 fprime-util generate arm-hf-linux
 fprime-util build arm-hf-linux
 ```
 > macOS users must run from within the Docker container.

-## Running on Hardware
+## 4. Running on Hardware

 Now it is time to run on hardware.
 For this tutorial, the assumption is that the Arm
 Linux machine is available on the network, is running SSH, and the username, password,